-Indian Fried Cabbage
+Indian Food Cabbage Recipe

-We have made the “traditional” fried cabbage on the stovetop before.
+We have made the “traditional” Southern fried cabbage on the stovetop before.
 That has a saltier flavor with soy sauce and bacon bits.
 Still incredibly good but a totally different flavor profile for sure.
 Depending on what you’re making as your main dish you might want something wit a bit more flare.

-Let’s say you’re making our butter chicken recipe, you would want to keep with that flavor profile as far as Indian food side dishes might go.
+Let’s say you’re making our Instant Pot butter chicken recipe, you would want to keep with that flavor profile as far as Indian food side dishes might go.
 If you make Indian recipes every now and then you should already have the seasonings you’ll need in your spice rack.
 The main ones are curry, cumin and coriander.
 If you don’t have them I’ll provide a link below.

-You can cut cabbage a number of different ways, that is really up to you.
+We show you how to cut cabbage a number of different ways, that is really up to you.
 I just sliced the head in half and then sliced into slender pieces.
 You could chop into smaller cole slaw like pieces too if you wanted to.
 Keep in mind that the smaller the pieces are the quicker they will soften.
 You will want to keep an eye on it if you want to keep a bit of texture to it still.

 I wouldn’t say that curry is spicy but yes it can be an intense flavor that you might want to tone down a bit.
 The best and most traditional way would be to add coconut milk to your dish.
 Use regular vs. a low fat version.